 Included in the review are original research articles and systematic reviews, as well as posters and oral presentations from conferences that described the use of wet lab models for surgical simulation.
-Studies included were those that were validation studies or articles studying the educational value of a model.
-Systematic reviews, insufficiently short abstracts and articles not in the English language were excluded as well as those relating specifically to dental surgery.
+We included validation studies or articles studying the educational value of a model.